Unlock the secrets of the ‘rule of thirds’ – Lift the lid once and for all on this most famous photography rule

-Lets pretend we can really do the following; look at every picture ever taken and sort the really good photos into one pile and put the really bad photos in another pile.
+Lets pretend we can really do the following; look at every photo ever taken and sort the really good photos into one pile and put the really bad photos in another pile.

 And so was born the rule of thirds.

-And of course, there would be many, many photos that don’t use the rule of thirds at all, but still work compositionally.
+Of course, there would be many, many photos that don’t use the rule of thirds at all, and still work compositionally.
 I’ll also be talking about that further down the post as well.

-Sometimes the apparent use of the rule of thirds is a consequence of employing other compositional devices or mechanisms.
-And because that sounds really confusing, the best way to explain is by example.
+Sometimes the apparent use of the rule of thirds is actually the consequence of employing other compositional devices or mechanisms, and because that sounds really confusing, the best way to explain is by example.

 The photo below is of St Ives at dawn on midsummers day, and the use of the rule of thirds is absolutely obvious.